DSPN/google-compute-engine-dse/README.md

 ![](./img/deploy.png)

 At this point, the physical resources on GCE have all provisioned.
-However, each machine has a script that runs and installs Java as well as provisioning DSE.
-That will take additional 10 to 15 minutes to run.
+DataStax Enterprise OpsCenter LifeCycle Manager (LCM) will continue provisioning DSE nodes.
+That will typically take additional 20 minutes or more to deploy a 9-node DSE cluster spanning 3 GCE zones.
+The actual deployment time is subject to the size of your cluster.

 ## Inspecting the Cluster